 Somerset v MK (Deprivation of Liberty : Best Interests Decisions : Conduct of a Local Authority) EWCOP B25 (6 July 2014) ( EWCOP B25; From England and Wales Court of Protection Decisions; 136 KB)

-Continuing education, internal and external, is important to Chambers.
-Albion Chambers is accredited by the Solicitors Regulation Authority to provide external training; we run regular programmes of seminars together with frequent in-house training sessions.
-Please contact our Chambers Director, Paul Fletcher for further information.
+Continuing education, internal and external, is important to us.
+We run programmes of seminars, together with in-house training sessions and are accredited CPD providers.
+Please contact our Chambers’ Director, Nick Jeanes for further information.

 Many members of our team also sit as Recorders, Deputy District Judges and on various Tribunals.